 As your group develops you may decide to adapt your group into some sort of charitable structure.
 There are different structures you can choose and your committee members and group participants will need to agree which one is right for you.
-There is lots of information available that will help you decide what is right for your group.
+Visit the GOV.UK website for guidance to choosing a charitable structure.

 Running any group costs money and it’s a good idea to start thinking at the beginning about where to get it from and how to look after it.
 As soon as your group has some money you will need to identify one person who will take responsibility for keeping track of it (the treasurer).
 However, it’s important to remember that all your committee members hold overall responsibility of your group’s money.

 Having a bank account is the best way to make sure the group’s money is kept safely.
 Most high street banks offer special accounts for community groups.
 You will need to have at least two members of the group willing to act as signatories.
 Funders usually require that you have a bank account where each cheque has to be signed by two people.